seth-wat/Build-It-Bigger/README.md

 # Gradle for Android and Java
-Use the power of Gradle to create a modular and multi flavor app.
+Utilize Gradle to create a modular and multi flavor app.

 ## Features
 * Java library for supplying jokes